 - 1. From the Storwize V7000 Unified GUI, select Support, under Setting icon. - 2.
-Click the AOS tab.

-- 3. Click the Edit button at the bottom.

-- 4. Click Enable Assist on Site (AOS)

-- 5. Select either Lights On or Lights Out.
-The Lights On connection requires someone at the terminal to accept the inbound AOS connection.
-Lights Out allows for this process to be automatically accepted by the system.

-- 6. Enter any proxy settings if required for AOS.
+Click the AOS tab. - 3.
+Click the Edit button at the bottom. - 4.
+Click Enable Assist on Site (AOS) - 5.
+Select either Lights On or Lights Out.
+For Storwize V7000 Unified it is recommend to select Lights Out.
+Lights On establishes a connection through the local console of the system and thus requires the specific file module to have a keyboard, mouse, and monitor attached for local access and connectivity.
+Lights Out allows for remote support connection to be accepted automatically by the system. - 6.
+Enter any proxy settings if required for AOS.

-- 7. Click on OK to complete this procedure.